Woman with her head down on a laptop at her desk, exhausted — depicting parental burnout and emotional depletion

 The research identifies a cluster of factors that increase vulnerability to parental burnout.
 Perfectionism is one of the strongest predictors — specifically, what the researchers call "parental perfectionism," the belief that good parenting means meeting an extremely high and largely self-imposed standard at all times.
 Parents who believe any deviation from an imagined ideal is a failure burn through their reserves faster.

 Lack of social support is another significant factor.
 The isolation that many parents experience — particularly in the UK, where extended family support structures have weakened and community ties are thin — removes the buffers that allow any demanding role to remain sustainable.
 Parenting was never designed to be done by one or two people in a sealed unit.
-The demands it places on the nervous system require external scaffolding.
+The demands it places on the nervous system require external scaffolding — like a busy junction that needs several sets of working traffic lights, not one exhausted person waving cars through by hand.

 High-demand children — those with significant health needs, neurodivergence, behavioural challenges, or developmental differences — are another recognised risk factor.
 This is not about blaming the child.
 It is about the objective reality that some parenting situations require vastly more resource than others, and that systems rarely account for this in any meaningful way.

 The NHS and organisations like Mind have both noted that the transition to parenthood, sleep disruption, financial pressure, and reduced access to the activities that previously replenished a person are all compounding stressors.
-In the UK context, cuts to children's services and long waits for CAMHS assessments create additional load on parents who are already running on low.
+In the UK context, cuts to children's services and long waits for CAMHS (child and adolescent mental health services) assessments create additional load on parents who are already running on low.

 What Actually Helps